M155K4R4/mwallknee/README.md

 OpenKnit by Gerard Rubio www.openknit.org

 Installing:
-  -Upload the .ino file to the Wally120 knitting machine -Open the .maxpat file with Max Runtime (www.cycling74.com)
+- Upload the .ino file to the Wally120 knitting machine
+- Open the .maxpat file with Max Runtime (www.cycling74.com)